 primary Marks the primary key.
 Exactly one field must be primary.

-generated The runtime/database fills the value automatically (UUIDs, timestamps)
+generated The runtime/database fills the value automatically (UUIDs, timestamps).
+The generated SELECT struct field is non-Option.

 required Field must be present on writes (adds NOT NULL in SQL)